mjmasl01/Project_CV_Work/Bitcoin Sentiment Analysis Using Machine Learning and Azure Based ETL/README.md

 To develop an early warning system powered by:

 - Twitter and financial news sentiment analysis
-- Live Bitcoin price and trading volume metrics
+- Historical Bitcoin price and trading volume metrics
 - Machine learning predictions for short-term returns
 - Interactive dashboards for real-time insights